dafny-lang/dafny/docs/DafnyRef/Plugins.md

 Note that all plugin errors should use the original program's expressions' token and NOT `Token.NoToken`, else no error will be displayed in the IDE.

 ## 15.1.
-Language server plugin tutorial
+Language Server plugin tutorial

-In this section, we will create a plugin to extend the functionality of the Dafny language server.
+In this section, we will create a plugin that enhances the functionality of the Language Server.
-First we will show the steps needed to create a plugin, after which an example implementation will be shown for both providing more code actions and adding custom request handlers.
+We will start by showing the steps needed to create a plugin, followed by an example implementation that demonstrates how to provide more code actions and add custom request handlers.

 ### 15.1.1.
 Create plugin project